-The final visit will be with an organization at Tel Rumeida, Youth Against Settlements, to learn first-hand the experiences of the local Palestinians with the settlers, and their non-violent struggle against the settlers and Israeli security forces.
+If there's time, then there will be a visit to one of the Palestinian or international organisations, such as, Youth Against Settlements, or Christian Peacemaker's Team, to learn first-hand the experiences of the local Palestinians with the settlers, and their non-violent struggle against the settlers and Israeli security forces.

 Hebron is a religious city, and we ask you to respect it by dressing appropriately.
 The rule of thumb is that the only skin that should be showing is the face, lower arms, and hands.
 Basically no shorts for men or women - trousers (pants) are best for men and women - shirts closed to the neck and over the shoulders –